AtsukoCoffey/healthy-food-club/README.md

 ![Hero Image](assets/images/readme-img/feat-hero.png "Hero Image")

 The landing hero image is really important as it should convey clearly the website purpose and show the atmosphere of this community, I am happy that I could find out a picture of a smiling girl preparing food in the kitchen.
 The overlay text also conveys logically what this site is about, my main message was basically like this “let’s study together for a healthier life together”.
 Since I am not native Irish I asked my family for help with more natural phrasing.
 [CREDITS - Editing and Proofreading](#credits-edit)
 This section introduces the user to “Healthy Food Club” with an eye-catching css animation which technique is borrowed from again “Love Running” (Deprecated version) project in Code Institute.
-[CREDITS - Hero Image CSS animation  Code Institute learning Material](#credits-heroanime), Also [BUGS - Hero Image CSS Animation](#bugs-heroanime)
+[CREDITS - Hero Image CSS animation  Code Institute learning Material](#credits-heroanime) Afterwards, I found a critical mistake in this.
+[BUGS - Hero Image CSS Animation](#bugs-heroanime)

 ## Upcoming Session Info Section